stetson06/stetson06.github.io/_posts/2022-01-23-causal-impact.md

 <br>
 **Chart 1:  Actual vs. Counterfactual**

 The top chart shows the actual data for the impacted group as a black line (i.e., the *actual* average daily sales for customers who did go on to sign up for the Delivery Club).
 Also visibile is the counterfactual, which is shown via the blue dotted line.
-The purple area around the blue dotted line represent the confidence intervals around the counterfactual - in other words, the range in which the algorithm believes the prediction should fall in.
-A wider confidence interval suggests that the model is less sure about its counterfactual prediction - and this is all taken into account when we look to quantify the actual uplift.
+The purple area around the blue dotted line represents the confidence interval around the counterfactual - in other words, the range in which the algorithm believes the prediction should fall.
+A wider confidence interval suggests that the model is less sure about its counterfactual prediction - and this is all taken into account when we look to quantify the actual sales increase.

 Just eyeing this first chart, it does indeed look like there is some increase in daily average spending for customers who joined the club over-and-above what the model suggests they would have done if the club had never come to be.
 We will look at the actual numbers for this very soon.